 For this reason, every therapist should reconsider the role of teletherapy in their marketing.

 Our advice?
 Embrace it!
 Every therapy practice can incorporate teletherapy in some form or another.

 Indeed, out of all healthcare professionals, therapists can make the best use of telehealth.
 Phone calls and video chat tools make therapy appointments available and convenient like never before.

 Patients have come to expect virtual elements in therapy.
 Rethink your marketing approach to fit their expectations.

 2. Expanding Service Footprints

 A direct consequence of the rise of virtual healthcare is an expanding service footprint for many practices.

-With teletherapy, you can provide care to people all over the word, not just in your area.
-Makes sense, right?
+With teletherapy, you can provide care to people all over the world, not just in your area.
+That makes sense, right?